Interview with Hardwell

 Would you integrate that into your live DJ set?
 Or use that mainly for production?

-How do you feel with using digital plug-ins when a lot of producers have their feet stuck in the analogue world?
+How do you feel with using digital plug-ins when a lot of producers have their feet stuck in the analog world?

 Yeah, I think it's an endless discussion.
 If you look at Wolfgang Gartner, he's the best example.
-He's making music only with digital plug-ins and it sounds so analogue.
+He's making music only with digital plug-ins and it sounds so analog.
 Just because he really knows how to use his digital plug-ins.
-With the plug-ins nowadays you can compare them to analogue.
-I think, but I can't say for sure, some digital plug-ins sound better than the original analogue.
-Because its digital.
-You know?
-Digital is always better than analogue.
+With the plug-ins nowadays you can compare them to analog.
+I think, but I can't say for sure, some digital plug-ins sound better than the original analog.
+Because of its digital.
+Do you know?
+Digital is always better than analog.
 In a way of mastering.
-Actually I'm only using digital stuff, except the SSL compressor.
+Actually, I'm only using digital stuff, except the SSL compressor.

 Thank you for taking the time to sit down with us!

-Hardwells Manager Robbert adds: One interview they asked "Miami week Ultra Festival, what are you going to be playing there?"
+Hardwell Manager Robbert adds One interview they asked: "Miami week Ultra Festival, what are you going to be playing there?"
 "I'm not playing there..."
-"Oh shit!..."
+"Oh, shit!..."

 Find out more